russellwmoore/stocks-game/README.md

 ### Stocks ++

-Clone down and run `npm i` in root folder and create a db called `ttp`.
+Clone down and run `npm i` in root folder and create a postgres db called `ttp`.

 Run `npm run seed` to seed database with 2 users and several transactions.